engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 .. include:: content/common_functions.in.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Linear Indexing - A Heads Up
+Linear Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each element also has a sequential index used in **linear indexing** (as opposed to the row/column indexing we have been using).
-Linear indexing uses indices 1, 2, 3, … ordered first by columns, then by rows.
-This is called "column-major" order.
+We have been looking at row/column indexing, but there is another way to do indexing - linear indexing.
+In **linear indexing**, each element has a sequential index 1, 2, 3, etc. ordered first by columns, then by rows.
+This is called **column-major order**.
 Here is an example of linear indexing in MATLAB:

 .. image:: img/linear_indexing.png
   :width: 200